How-to5 Ways to Help Your Organization Overcome the Construction Labor Shortage

-If you’re a general contractor, you typically work with a number of subcontractors for each project.
-Effectively managing them, their timelines and schedules, compliance documentation, collaboration with other contractors and more is vital to a project’s success.
+General contractors typically work with a number of subcontractors for each project.
+Effectively managing them, their timelines and schedules, compliance documentation, and collaborating with other contractors is vital to a project’s success.

 When the right hand isn’t talking to the left hand, projects can get delayed, and in some cases, done incorrectly.
 Whether it’s communication from an owner, client, in the field or at the office, everyone should be apprised as new updates like change orders or redesigns, or data like job progress or job costs become available.

-Ensuring all teams are using the same set of data across the project reduces the chances for errors from a lack of knowledge.
-And, communication and collaboration audit trails come in handy if a conflict does arise, giving the general contractor confidence that teams have all the accurate information they need at all times to resolve issues before they become a project problem.
+Communication and collaboration audit trails also come in handy if a conflict does arise, giving the general contractor confidence that teams have all the accurate information they need at all times to resolve issues before they become a project problem.